-This social story has been developed as a resource for families, clinical practitioners and trainees at The Children's Hospital of Alabama by the story, but it is the user's responsibility to evaluate the appropriateness of this information for each clinical situation (1st ed.
+This social story has been developed as a resource for families, clinical practitioners and trainees at The Children's Hospital of Alabama by the Sensory Task Force.
+Effort has been made to ensure the accuracy of this story, but it is the user's responsibility to evaluate the appropriateness of this information for each clinical situation (1st ed.
 2018)